 The advice in this resource will be useful regardless of which exam board you’re using, or whether you’re even entering candidates into exams at all.

-If, however, you want to learn more about Trinity’s range of singing qualifications, then you can download our specifications and guides on this page.
+If, however, you want to learn more about Trinity’s singing grades, then you can download our syllabus and sample repertoire on this page.